Sean-at-Fetch-and-Display/Quizical/README.md

 To Visit App:

-localhost:3000/ideas
+localhost:[portnumber presented]

 ---

 ## ToDo's

-- Change the Fetch API with a TanStack Query API.
+- [ ] Change the Fetch API with a TanStack Query API.
-- Delete unused classes and ID's in the HTML/JSX.
+- [ ] Delete unused classes and ID's in the HTML/JSX.
-- Refactor the CSS file.
+- [ ] Refactor the CSS file.
-- Refactor each Component file.
+- [ ] Refactor each Component file.
-- Add background image with an opacity to sit on top of the gradient background.
+- [ ] Add background image with an opacity to sit on top of the gradient background.

 ---